 All staff contribute to the daily records of the parents, which provide the basis for analysis, decision-making and plans about the child and family.
 Summaries of the daily recordings are incorporated into reviews and reports prepared by the lead assessment worker.
 A daily assessment record outlining strengths and areas for development is shared with the parents at the end of each day.
 If any parent has difficulty reading written records support will be given and a member of the staff team will read records to the parent.
 Where English is not their first language, we use an Interpreter to aid understanding.

-On recruitment, Residential Resource Workers undertake a thorough induction programme during which appropriate training is provided and techniques are explained and discussed.
+On recruitment, Residential Family Workers undertake a thorough induction programme during which appropriate training is provided and techniques are explained and discussed.
 Staff receive regular one to one supervision which provides an opportunity to discuss any difficulties ensure that they are meeting their personal professional goals and the needs of the company.
-Staff also receive group supervision facilitated by the company’s Psychotherapist.
+Staff also receive group supervision facilitated by an experienced external group facilitator.
 Staff meetings are held once a month to discuss case management and all relevant issues pertinent to the service and to review the assessment progress in relation to each family.